jimmyjayant/Halloween2022/README.md

 So this is my first project ever for W3Schools.com.
 Since I am a newbie in front end web development who has completed the html tutorials and currently learning css tutorials from w3schools.com I think this project is the best that I can create right now.
 I would like to thanks W3Schools.com, its discord members for help, motivation and the W3Schools event that started this project.
+I have used Images from Google.
+And Fonts from "https://www.dafont.com/halloween-too.font" and "https://www.dafont.com/theme.php?cat=803&text=%26".